e-splat/WorldEditItems/README.md

 ![https://www.curseforge.com/minecraft/mc-mods/fabric-api](https://i.imgur.com/HabVZJR.png)
 ![](https://i.imgur.com/NPJlfEq.png)

-__⚠️WARNING!!!
+~~⚠️WARNING!!!
 THIS MOD IS ONLY FOR FABRIC!!!
-FOR NOW, I DON'T HAVE A PROJECT FOR FORGE__
+FOR NOW, I DON'T HAVE A PROJECT FOR FORGE~~
+<a href="https://github.com/ScoppyTech/WorldEditItemsForge">Forge Edition</a> is now available

 # Configuration